sjl/.plan/README.markdown

 makes CCL shit itself and drop you into the kernel debugger and I just can't be bothered to figure out the shitshow that is graphics programming.
 Sorry.
 Best to look at my `coding-math` repo as a historical curiosity.

+Did some research and thinking about the GUI for Fern.
+Refreshed my memory on all the inscrutable fucking acronyms:

+* OpenGL: take triangles and textures and shaders, render pixels.
+* GLU: utilities for OpenGL, probably outdated and not needed any more.
+* GLUT: handles the OS-specific stuff about getting a window to draw into, getting keystrokes, etc.
+* GLFW: competitor to GLUT that does the same things?
+* SDL: competitor to GLUT/GLU that does the same things, plus other things like sound, networking, etc.
+* GLEW: completely unrelated, handles OpenGL extensions (GL Extension Wrangler).

+Looked into immediate mode GUI libs like IMGUI and Nuklear.
+They're especially weird in that you have to provide your own rendering backend and input support.
+So you'd use them *in addition* to GLFW+OpenGL, for example, and you need to wire up all the support yourself.

+These might be good eventually but I think I can probably just get away with GLFW for now, since I just want to display some god damn pixels in a window.
+I can do sound with PortAudio like I did for `cl-chip8`.
+That'll be a fun learning experience and should work just fine for the NES.

+## 2019-01-08

+Started really wrapping my head around pattern tables for Fern.
+Wrote some janky code to render them as strings for now.